Less Stuff, More Satisfaction

 Read any November/December issue of a lifestyle magazine, and you'll find dozens of free and low-cost ways to celebrate the holidays.
 Plenty of time-saving strategies.
 A lot of discussion about giving experiences rather than stuff.
 But spending less, saving time, and giving fewer tangible gifts won't necessarily lead to a happy minimalist holiday.

-Minimalism is about keeping only what you need and love, making space for things and activities you care about by discarding things and activities you don't.
+Minimalism is about keeping only what you need and love – making space for things and activities you care about by discarding things and activities you don't.
 Simply cutting costs and clutter may leave you feeling stingy and unsatisfied.
+How can you create a truly meaningful holiday?

 Buy and do less in order to experience more fulfillment.